Imagine this scenario:

 With so many processes happening simultaneously and literal moving pieces, it’s important to have systems and processes that help you aggregate data and provide supply chain visibility.
 This way, you can manage the supply chain more effectively and get insights to help you make better business decisions.

-A tech-enabled 3PL like ShipBob operates their fulfillment network with warehouse management system (WMS), which monitors and controls daily logistics operations in a warehouse, to send these insights back to you.
+A tech-enabled 3PL like ShipBob operates their fulfilment network with warehouse management system (WMS), which monitors and controls daily logistics operations in a warehouse, to send these insights back to you.

-This allows merchants to have access to real-time inventory counts, the ability to filter through orders by status, gain insights into fulfillment and shipping performance, and much more all through a single dashboard.
+This allows merchants to have access to real-time inventory counts, the ability to filter through orders by status, gain insights into fulfilment and shipping performance, and much more all through a single dashboard.

 “We are very impressed by ShipBob’s transparency, simplicity, and intuitive dashboard.
 So many 3PLs have either bad or no front-facing software, making it impossible to keep track of what’s leaving or entering the warehouse.

 On the supply chain side, I just throw in what we placed at the factory into a WRO in the ShipBob dashboard, and I can see how many units we have on-hand, what’s incoming, what’s at docks, and so on.
 I can see all of those numbers in a few seconds, and it makes life so much easier.”

 Harley Abrams, Operations Manager of SuperSpeed Golf, LLC